MillenniumMachines/MillenniumOS/README.md

 # MillenniumOS (MOS) - An "Operations System" for RepRapFirmware.
-Cheap and easy manual and automatic work-piece probing, toolsetting and more!
+Cheap and easy manual and automatic work-piece probing, toolchanges and toolsetting and more!

 This is an "operations system" rather than an "operating system" in the traditional sense.